 There are no hard and fast rules and each case will be assessed on its merits.
-In general, we advise our clients to be prepared to deposit circa 25% to 30% of the property or business value i.e. a LTV in the range 70-75%.
+In general, we advise our clients to be prepared to deposit circa 30% to 35% of the property or business value i.e. a LTV in the range 65-70%.
+However in many cases, the size of the loan will be determined by the amount of rent or profit available to support the loan and this can reduce the loan LTV.
 Mortgages for pubs will generally be limited to 60% to 65% LTV due to the higher risks associated with this sector of the market.
 Sitting tenants can often secure a higher advance.

 With a Property Development loan much depends on the type of project being undertaken, the overall borrowing requirement and the anticipated profit margin that the project will generate.
 In addition the proven experience of the developer, his or her financial standing and / or the proposed contractor will also count heavily towards the underwriting decision.

 A development loan is an interest only short- term facility and in most cases interest costs are accrued or ‘rolled up’ and paid on redemption of the loan along with the capital amount.
-In the current climate most underwriters will seek to limit the lending exposure to somewhere between 55% and 65% of the anticipated gross developed value (GDV) of the scheme.
-For example if the GDV of the scheme was anticipated to be £1 million on completion then the maximum exposure including accrued interest charges would be limited in the range £550K to £650K.
-For the right scheme this percentage might increase.
+Senior lenders will normally lend up to 60% – 65% of the anticipated gross developed value (GDV) of the scheme and 75% – 85% of total development costs.
+Stretch-senior Lenders can lend up to 70% of GDV and 90% of total development costs with mezzanine Lenders taking this further to 75% of GDV.

 In general terms, yes.
 If you are buying a business trading out of freehold premises we will obtain a professional report to verify the overall value of the business goodwill etc. which is sometimes referred to as ‘market value’ or MV1.
 Subject to satisfactory confirmation it is usually possible to secure an advance against the overall business valuation.
 Where the purchase of a trading business also includes machinery, vehicles equipment, stock etc. it is generally more appropriate to structure a separate loan to acquire these assets on a short- term lease or stock finance arrangement.

 When an underwriter is assessing a mortgage application the key criteria will be the applicant’s ability to afford the loan repayments – sometimes also referred to as a ‘stress test’.
-Many mortgages will offer an ‘easy start’ period on interest only terms but most mortgage lenders wish to see both capital and interest repaid thereafter.
-In assessing your ability to repay the loan the underwriter will look at business income / profits and any other sources of confirmed income that you have.
+Many mortgages will offer interest only terms but other mortgage lenders may wish to see both capital and interest repaid.
+In assessing your ability to service the loan the underwriter will look at rental income on an investment property and business income / profits on a business mortgage.
 In situations where you are renting business premises and wish to purchase a freehold property (perhaps as a sitting tenant) then the rent you pay will be assessed as an ‘add back’ when looking at the overall position.

-After the valuation reports confirm a positive and viable loan proposition the lender will issue the formal offer subject to legal due diligence.
+After the valuation and quantity surveyor reports confirm a positive and viable loan proposition the lender will issue the formal offer subject to legal due diligence.
 At this point a non – refundable commitment fee may be payable to cover underwriting costs – this is generally deducted from the loan set up fees.
-Some lenders will require their own legal costs to be covered by the client though it may be possible for the clients / lenders solicitor to represent both parties.
-In addition to the interest charged on the mortgage or development loan there will generally be a set-up fee of between 1% and 3% of the loan amount, potentially higher on a short-term Property Development facility.
+Lenders will require their own legal costs to be covered by the client.
+In addition to the interest charged on the mortgage or development loan there will generally be a set-up fee of between 2% and 3% of the loan amount.

 .